reflectoring/reflectoring.github.io/_posts/2021-07-23-spring-aws-cloudwatch.md

 The metric values rendered in the CloudWatch graph is shown below:

-The Gauge is mapped to 1 Metric.
+The Gauge for tracking the price of a product is mapped to 1 metric named `product.price.value`.

 ![CloudWatch Gauge](/assets/img/posts/aws-spring-cloudwatch/cw-gauge.png)

-The Counter is mapped to 1 Metric.
+The Counter for measuring the number of page views of `productList` page is mapped to 1 metric named `PAGE_VIEWS.ProductList.count`.
+We measured this in our application by incrementing the meter for page views on every invocation of the `fetchProducts` API.

 ![CloudWatch Counter](/assets/img/posts/aws-spring-cloudwatch/cw-counter.png)

-The Timer is mapped to 3 Metrics.
+The Timer meter for measuring the execution time of the `fetchProducts` API is mapped to 3 metrics named `execution.time.fetchProducts.count`, `execution.time.fetchProducts.max`, and `execution.time.fetchProducts.sum` representing the API's total execution time, and maximum and sum of the execution times during an interval.
 ![CloudWatch Timer](/assets/img/posts/aws-spring-cloudwatch/cw-timer.png)